lucu-language/lucu/README.md

 Note that the executable will have the `core/` and `vendor/` folders inside the sources hardcoded as the location for the standard library.
 To change this, set the `LUCU_CORE` environment variable to the folder containing these two folders before compiling the compiler.

-The compiler will automatically attempt run the output file.
-In future this will be a flag.
+To immediately run the compiled binary, pass `--run` to lucu

 ### Linux